astuto/astuto/README.md

 * When you want to launch Astuto you have to run `script/docker-run.sh`.
 If you installed new gems, packages or updated the database schema, you first need to run `script/docker-update.sh` and then `script/docker-run.sh`.
 You can run them together with `script/docker-update-and-run.sh`.
 * You can always run `script/docker-update-and-run.sh` if unsure whether you should update or not.
 However, please note that `script/docker-update-and-run.sh` takes more time to run than `script/docker-run.sh`.
 * If you changed some environment variables in `.env` you have to restart the instance for these changes to take effect.

-## Contributing

-Astuto is licensed under the [GNU GPLv3](https://github.com/riggraz/astuto/blob/master/LICENSE) license.
-You are welcome to contribute:
-* Join the [Discord channel](https://discord.gg/SrtUMRp) to get in touch.
-* You can find a [todo list](https://github.com/riggraz/astuto/projects/1) of what we would like to work on right now.
-* You should take a look at the [contribution guidelines](https://github.com/riggraz/astuto/wiki/Contribution-Guidelines).
-* You should take a look at the [technologies](https://github.com/riggraz/astuto/wiki/Technologies) used to build Astuto.
-* You can run the test suite by typing `rspec` inside the `web` container.
-Before you can run `rspec`, you need to uncomment the Google Chrome installation lines in `docker/app/Dockerfile` and run `./script/docker-update-and-run.sh`.
-* If you just have some suggestions you can [create an issue](https://github.com/riggraz/astuto/issues), [email us directly](mailto:riccardo.graziosi97@gmail.com) or [text us in our Discord server](https://discord.gg/SrtUMRp).